The Role of Members of the Board of Advisors

 Financial and Non-Financial Support

-Financial and non-financial support to the Economic Crime Institute of Utica College can be provided in any of the following forms:
+Financial and non-financial support to the Economic Crime and Cybersecurity Institute of Utica College can be provided in any of the following forms:

 Annual Conference Sponsorships.
 In the recent past, there have been three levels of sponsorship: $10,000, $5,000, and $2,500.
 There are three specific needs to be met by sponsorship: (1) The Institute historically has underwritten the cost of all but the hotel lodging and travel expenses for campus undergraduate students, usually 30 in number, to attend the conference; (2) To cover those conference costs not otherwise covered by conference attendees; and (3) To sustain the activities of the Institute over the year, including a stipend for the Executive Director and approved staff, the web maintenance costs for the Institute website, and special projects that arise from time to time, such as the establishment of an account for an executive seminar program.